-- A residential village which has capacity to accommodate approximately 250 dwellings or some 700 residents; - The design of residential areas in the northern portion of the Precinct needs to be cognisant of the potential industrial development to the north of North Lakes through the provision of Open Space/park, roads and larger lot types/ or lower density; - A number of major open space areas including the district playing fields.
-This area is a key component to the open space network within the DCP area and is linked to the balance of the DCP area by Major Open Space (Tributary 1 and A) to the east and west. - Convenient access for residents to major open space areas both within the Precinct and in neighbouring Precincts, including Tributary A located in the west of the Precinct, Tributary 1 located adjacent to the eastern Precinct boundary and the future District Sporting Fields to the south-east. - Convenient access for residents to the next level of open space in the form of Village Parks and Local Parks.
-Village Parks will be located centrally to the Precinct, which are separated by the major open space area being Tributary A. The Village Park will be centrally located with the residential land use element and will be within easy walking distance of most residents.
-Three Local Parks will supplement the Village Parks and will be located within easy walking distance of residents in the northern and southern portions of the Precinct surrounding.
+- A residential village which has capacity to accommodate approximately 300 dwellings or some 720 residents; - The design of residential areas in the northern portion of the Precinct needs to be cognisant of the potential industrial development to the north of North Lakes through the provision of Open Space/park, roads and larger lot types; - Convenient access for residents to major open space areas both within the Precinct and in neighbouring Precincts, including Tributary A located directly east of the Precinct:

+- Convenient access for residents to the next level of open space in the form of Village and Local Parks.
+A Village Park will be located in the centre of the Precinct.
+The Village Park will be centrally located with the residential land use element and will be within easy walking distance of most residents.
+One Local Park will supplement the Village Parks and will be located within easy walking distance of residents in the northern and southern portions of the Precinct surrounding.
 Residents will therefore be served by a range of conveniently located park types. - An internal road network with a legible geometry providing safe and convenient access for local traffic within the Precinct and to a wide range of planned facilities in nearby Precincts.
-These include:- - (i) The Local Community Facilities node which is to be developed in the Hilltop Precinct to the south; - (ii) the nearby Central Open Space Precinct to the south-east which has been developed as a golf course and incorporates east-west pedestrian/cyclist crossings between the Golf Course East 'B' Residential Precinct and future major open space area and urban residential areas in the western part of the DCP area; - (iii) the future District Sporting Fields adjoining the Precinct to the east and the private and/or State schools to the south-east (integrated with the convenience centre in the north-eastern corner of the Hilltop Precinct); - (iv) future MIBA development to the west; and - (v) The North Lakes Town Park and Town Centre development to the south.
+These include:- - (i) The Local Community Facilities node which is to be developed in the Hilltop Precinct to the south; - (ii) the nearby Central Open Space Precinct to the south-east which has been developed as a golf course and incorporates east-west pedestrian/cyclist crossings between the Golf Course East 'B' Residential Precinct and future major open space area and urban residential areas in the western part of the DCP area; - (iii) the future District Sporting Fields adjoining the Precinct to the south east and the private and/or State schools to the south-east; - (iv) future MIBA development to the west; and - (v) The North Lakes Town Park and Town Centre development to the south.